Compared & Ranked

 2. Apple Health / Google Fit — Built-In and Always Running

 The step counter already on your phone is genuinely good.
-Apple Health on iPhone and Google Fit on Android run continuously using the dedicated motion coprocessor, which means they catch every step without draining your battery.
-There's nothing to install, nothing to configure, and no account to create.
+Apple Health on iPhone and Samsung Health or Google Fit on Android run quietly in the background, which means most people can track steps without installing anything new.
+There's nothing to configure beyond granting normal health permissions.

 Pros: Pre-installed, zero battery impact, extremely accurate, integrates with hundreds of third-party apps, completely free.
 Cons: Minimal motivation features, no social elements, no gamification, just a number on a screen.
 Apple Health is iOS only; Google Fit is Android only.